 Step 4: Spread the wax

 This step can be intimidating, especially for first-timers.
 These two tips will help make your first time a breeze: your iron should be in constant motion to avoid burning your base, and you can always add more wax if you notice a dry spot.
-To distribute the wax, place your iron on the board base and spread the wax out from tip to tail, moving slowly to create a nice even coating of wax.
-When you are satisfied with your ironing job, wait for at least a half-hour for the wax to cool.
+Continuous strokes are the best way to distribute the wax.
+Place your iron on the board base and spread the wax out from tip to tail, covering the entire base and moving slowly to create a thin layer of wax.
+When you are satisfied with your ironing job, wait for at least a half-hour for the new wax to cool.

 Step 5: Scrape the excess wax off